Kumquats are a small citrus fruit that look like baby oranges.

 One of the best things about growing kumquat trees is that they produce fruit almost all year round.

-In addition to eating kumquats in their whole form, they are quite adaptable in a range of different recipes too.
+In addition to eating kumquats in their whole form, they are quite adaptable and can be used in a range of different recipes too.

 1. Kumquat Chicken